meilisearch/documentation/reference/api/overview.md

 ## Parameters

 Parameters are options you can pass to an API endpoint to modify its response.
-There are three main types of parameter in Meilisearch's API: request body parameters, path parameters, and query parameters.
+There are three main types of parameters in Meilisearch's API: request body parameters, path parameters, and query parameters.

 ### Request body parameters

 These parameters are mandatory parts of POST, PUT, and PATCH requests.
 They accept a wide variety of values and data types depending on the resource you're modifying.
 You must add these parameters to your request's data payload.

 ### Path parameters

 These are parameters you pass to the API in the endpoint's path.
 They are used to identify a resource uniquely.
 You can have multiple path parameters, e.g., `/indexes/{index_uid}/documents/{document_id}`.

-We omit this section if an endpoint does not take any path parameters.
+If an endpoint does not take any path parameters, this section is not present in that endpoint's documentation.

 ### Query parameters